 Activity Year Approved Description Action Taken During the Fiscal Year 2018-1 Strengthening Partnerships through Capacity Building 2018 SCCHA will use MTW funds to support community partners in building capacity in support of the FFP.
 This funding will enable community partners to build additional capacity in areas that promote client self-sufficiency, such as job readiness and higher education, expanding their ability to serve both SCCHA and non SCCHA participants.
 To ensure that funds are allocated in accordance with the pilot FFP objectives, SCCHA will establish an application process, and develop fund issuance criteria that will have to be completed prior to the award of funds.
 The total amount of funds to be awarded per year will not surpass \$100,000.
 This activity will be implemented when the Focus Forward Program (Activity 2014-1) is implemented.
-SCCHA issued a Request for Proposal during FY2019 for a vendor to fully implement and administer both 2014-1a and 2014-1b.
-The consultant was hired in the spring of 2019, and the entire process of developing policies, procedures, and forms, as well as training staff and contracting with community partners is expected to take at least one year.
+Hired in the spring of 2019, the consultant prepared foundational documents.
+These documents establish policies and procedures with respect to implementing the FFP.
 See 2014-1a and 2014-1b.
-2019-1 Graduation Bonus FY2019 Activity 2019-1: Graduation Bonus.
+2019-1 Graduation Bonus FY2020 Activity 2019-1: Graduation Bonus.
 Participants whose income has increased to the point where the HAP paid to landlords on their behalf is less than \$100 will be removed from the Section 8 program after a 60- day notice and will be paid a bonus of \$2,000 per eligible individual.
 "Eligible individuals" is defined as members of the HCV participant family who have eligible immigration status and does not include live-in aides, foster adults, or foster children.
 The bonus is contingent on a positive exit from SCCHA's Section 8 program.
-SCCHA is in the process of changing the structure of its waiting list to a permanently-open interest list, which is expected to be implemented in late FY2020 or early FY2021.
-This activity will be fully implemented once the transition to the new interest list system is complete.
+SCCHA prepared draft revisions to the Administrative Plan and procedures manual.
+The Graduation Bonus policies and procedures will be finalized in FY2021.